California Highway Patrol: Patrol cars

 In 2022, CHP began rolling out an all wheel drive version of the 2020 Charger Pursuit.
-These, like their predecessor, are powered by the naturally aspirated 3.6L Pentastar V6 Pentastar engine, making 292bhp and 260lb/ft of torque.
-In 2025, CHP Fleet Operations rolled a limited number of 2020 Charger Pursuit in 5.7L Hemi V8 in a rear-wheel drive configuration, making 370bhp and 395lb/ft of torque, outfitted with license plate readers (LPRs), to deplete the remaining stock of Chargers.
+These, like their predecessor, are powered by the naturally aspirated 3.6L Pentastar V6 engine, making 292bhp and 260lb/ft of torque.
+In 2025, CHP Fleet Operations rolled out a limited number of 2020 Charger Pursuit in 5.7L Hemi V8 in a rear-wheel drive configuration, making 370bhp and 395lb/ft of torque, outfitted with license plate readers (LPRs), to deplete the remaining stock of Chargers.

 As of 2023 the California Highway Patrol has officially rolled out its 299 2020 Ford Police Interceptor Utility after a 3-year hold due to an issue involving the RF interference from the headlights to the department's VHF-Lowband radios.
-These vehicles are powered by the naturally aspirated flex fuel 3.3 liter V6, making 285bhp and 260lb/ft of torque.
+These vehicles are powered by the naturally aspirated flex fuel 3.3L V6, making 285bhp and 260lb/ft of torque.

 During 2023, the average mileage of its in-service primary patrol vehicles ranged anywhere from 150,000 miles to nearly 400,000 miles, proving the 2013-2019 Year Interceptor Utilities nearly or just as capable as the previous Ford Crown Victoria Police Interceptors.

 It was also reported in 2023 that the CHP is testing the latest generation Dodge Durango special service package, and has selected the 2020 Chevrolet Tahoe PPV to be upfitted and utilized after completing the latest batch of Dodge Chargers.

-In 2024 the California Highway Patrol Fleet Operations rolled out 400 2024 Dodge Durangos in 5.7L HEMI V8 in all wheel drive configuration, making 360bhp and 390lb/ft of torque.
-100 of these Dodge Duragnos will be outfitted with “360-Degree concealed” light package, making the cars harder to detect until lights come on.
+In 2024 the California Highway Patrol Fleet Operations rolled out 400 2024 Dodge Durangos with 5.7L Hemi V8 engines in all wheel drive configuration, making 360bhp and 390lb/ft of torque.
+All of these Durangos are outfitted with “360-degree concealed” lighting systems, making them harder to detect until their lights turn on.

-As it stands, the highest mileage vehicle that was used by the California Highway Patrol was a 2013 Ford PIU, with an odometer at 384,857 miles upon retirement, which had patrolled the California/Nevada Border in Needles.
+As it stands, the highest mileage vehicle that was used by the California Highway Patrol was a 2013 Ford Explorer PIU, with an odometer at 384,857 miles upon retirement, which had patrolled the California/Nevada Border in Needles.